 The name of Mount Royal School has caused some concern and on December 4, 1954 Principal Mr. Pecover wrote a letter asking that the school be given a new name.
 Mail for South Mount Royal School, Mount Royal College and Mount Royal School was often being directed to the wrong address!
 South Mount Royal School officially became William Reid Elementary on May 8, 1955 easing some of the problem.

 When 14th Street was widened in 1966, the sandstone structure that stood on the hill overlooking the Bow River Valley was demolished.
 A new building built behind the old school, was dedicated on May 3, 1967 and stands today as the present Mount Royal Junior High.
 Students finally had their Home Economics.
 And Shop facilities where students could take such courses as “Home Care of the Sick Child” or “Building Construction and Related Industries.”
 The new school certainly offered a diversified challenge to the students of the class of ’67.

 Throughout the 1960s and ‘70s Mount Royal maintained a high academic standard as seen by the number of names on the school’s honour role.
 The school however, was not only seen as a place for developing scholarship.
 Lizz Ann Walsh said in her Valedictory letter for the yearbook that year, “We have come to realize that education is not only academic, but it is also the process by which we learn to respect and understand people, to comfort and enjoy them; to live in peace and harmony with them.
 Perhaps the person who has best taught this lesson is our principal, Mr. Wallace.”

-If you look in the display case in the front foyer of the school you will find a piece of the sandstone that once made up the old Mount Royal School.
 The steps from the original building lead into the playing field from the present day parking lot.
 Students still feel a sense of history in the present school and they are proud of their role in making Mount Royal School a Caring Concerned Community!